810Teams/clubs-and-events-backend/_readme/api/membership.md

 - Token is optional.
 - If a token is present, membership logs of memberships in non-publicly visible communities will also be retrievable.

+### Retrieve Past Memberships

+`GET api/membership/membership/past/{int}`

+- Token is optional.
+- If a token is present, entries of memberships in non-publicly visible communities will also be retrievable.
+- `{int}` is the ID of the user.

 ## Advisory

 ### List Advisories